-The athlete in figure flexing with arm shoulder musculature of a bodybuilder.
-A perfect of illustration of unnecessary muscle mass in the upper extremities; recall professional football’s combine test of maximum repetitions with 102.5 kg.
-In this example, basketball players are among the tallest athletes; with high center of mass, making change of direction and cutting difficult, i.e., lowering center of mass with large bending of lower extremities.
+The athlete in figure 4 flexing with arm shoulder musculature of a bodybuilder.
+A perfect of illustration of unnecessary muscle mass in the upper extremities; recall professional football’s combine test of maximum repetitions in the bench press with 102.5 kg.
+In this example, basketball players are among the tallest athletes; with high body center of mass, making change of direction and cutting difficult, i.e., lowering center of mass with large bending of lower extremities.
 Artificially raising center of mass by packing muscle on the upper extremities only exacerbates their ‘ankle breaker’ syndrome.
 And, this extra mass to play with a 1 kg ball?

 Isolation exercises or testing machines like the one in the figure 4 have no logical nor practical application to dynamic sports.
 Strengthening leg muscles under controlled conditions, muscle isolation and so forth cannot have a positive carry over because the all the muscles of the lower extremities work together in coordinated movements, contracting and relaxing very fast; on the court or athletic field.